rrovetto/Ontology-Development-Guidelines/Background Concepts.md

 ## Background for Ontology Development: Some Conceptual and Ontological Preliminaries
 Below are some basic concepts to know.
-### Support
-If you find value in my work, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).
+**Support**: If you find value in my work, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).
 Financial support is needed to sustain development.

 ### The Developer
 <details>